SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 * If there are syntactic errors in our program, we receive a **compile time error message**.

 ### How Do I Register at SoftUni Judge?
-Just use your id (Username + Password) for the [softuni.bg](softuni.bg) website.
-If you haven't yet registered, go right ahead – it's just a standard website registration and takes no more than a minute.
+It's just a standard website registration and takes no more than a minute.

 ## Typical Mistakes in Java Programs
 One mistake that often sees with beginners is that they write their **code outside the body of the `main(String[] args)` method**.
 It causes an error because the integrated environment or the compiler cannot read the commands issued in the program correctly.
 Here is an example of an incorrect program: